 This content contains affiliate links.
 If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

-In this post, we’ll go over our picks for the best infrared grill and also touch on some buying tips, things to look for, and infrared grills pros and cons to assist you in your research.
+In this post, we’ll highlight the best infrared grills on the market today.
+We’ll also touch on some buying tips, things to look for, and infrared grill’s pros and cons to assist you in your research.

 In a Hurry?
 Here’s Our Top Picks:

-- Napoleon Prestige 500 w/Infrared Side and Rear Burners – Top Choice!
+- Napoleon Prestige Pro 500 w/Infrared Side and Rear Burners – Top Overall

 - Saber Cast 500 3 Burner Infrared Grill